Reviews You Can Rely On

 We've compiled a team of experts and inquisitive-minded people to get to the bottom of what makes a women's road running shoe great.
 Our lead road running tester is exercise specialist, Ally Arcuri.
 She is an avid runner, fitness junkie, cancer survivor, accomplished ultramarathoner, PE teacher, and yoga teacher.
 Ally has broken tape at quite a few middle-distance races and intends to win more now that her cancer journey is behind her.
 You can find Ally and her dog out running, from open roads to beaches to trails.
 Her years of work in physical therapy help guide her through the sea of running gear available, and a degree in kinesiology provides valuable scientific insight.

-Running biomechanics expert and consultant, Carrie Vickers also contributed to our test plan and advice on choosing your best running shoes.
+Running biomechanics expert and consultant, Carrie Vickers also contributed to our test plan and advice on how to choose running shoes.
 Carrie is an accomplished runner, having placed in numerous US National, Olympic, and World running events.
-She set the record in the 2000 meter steeplechase (though it has since been broken) and is one of the primary architects of our jogging stroller review.
+For a time, she held the record in the 2000-meter steeplechase and is one of the primary architects of our jogging stroller review.
 In the lab, manufacturing engineer Sentry Kelly leads the charge to cut open, scrutinize, and measure every pair we test to offer comparable, standardized results.

 We take notes on the on-foot feel of every model during our runs and then take in-lab measurements to compare each shoe.